 Add To Favorites

-When children can count items once and in numerical order, they may be ready to make small groups.
-This activity is most effective when it’s spontaneous or suggested to children who are captivated by math concepts.
-Ask questions such as ;That’s a group of
+When children can count items once and in numerical order, they are ready to make small groups.

 Let's make something!